Disufiram

 Are there any alternatives to taking disulfiram?

-Yes, there are a number of other ways that people who struggle with alcohol use can be helped.
-If you need support to stop drinking in pregnancy, please speak to your midwife, GP, or specialist.
+Yes, for most people there are other ways to help with heavy drinking.
+If you need support to stop drinking in pregnancy please speak to your midwife, GP, or specialist.

 No treatment

-Disulfiram should generally not be used in pregnancy, but many other medicines can be used safely.
+Disulfiram can usually be avoided during pregnancy as there are other ways to treat alcohol use disorder.
 Your doctor will only prescribe medicines when absolutely necessary and will be happy to talk to you about any concerns that you might have.

 Will my baby need extra monitoring?